 Meeting Expectations is the Minimum

-So often I see staff in need of corporate coaching where the different in revenue would be felt immediately.
+So often I see staff in need of corporate coaching where the difference in revenue would be felt immediately.
 In early October, my wife Gimalle and I visited the Calgary Home Show.
 It had been several years since we had last done this and I always enjoy these events particularly watching the never-ending product demonstrations.

 As we wandered around the many booths and displays, we stopped at four that piqued our interest.
 Each of these booths was displaying a product or service that appealed to us, and had we been in a store, may well have likely purchased it on the spot.